HL7/fhir-ipa/input/pagecontent/fetching.md

 ### Search resources

-As defined in the [IPA Server Capability Statement](CapabilityStatement-ipa-server.html), the following resources can be searched to access patient information:
+As defined in the [IPA Server Capability Statement](CapabilityStatement-ipa-server.html), the following resources can be searched to access patient information.
+Combinations of search parameters are explicitly required or recommended when separated below, by a plus sign.

+For example, an IPA compliant server returns all lab results for a single patient  with: `Observation?patient=123&category=laboratory`, but may not support returning all labs, vital signs, social history, surverys, exams, activities, etc, with: `Observation?category=patient`.

 |Resource | Required search params| Recommended search params |
 | ------- | ----------------------- | ---------------------- |